PZhou114/PZhou114.github.io/_pages/about.md

   - /about.html
 ---

-'Be conscious, be conscientious.'

 About me
 ==
-Hello and welcome to my corner of the internet!

 I am currently a final year graduate student majoring in [Statistics](https://www.imperial.ac.uk/statistics/) (Applied Statistics) in the [Department of Mathematics, Imperial College London](https://www.imperial.ac.uk/mathematics/), where I also earned a First Class Honours Bachelor's degree in Mathematics.

 Research